vishwaraj-kumar/vishwaraj-kumar/README.md

 - 🎓 I'm a graduate in Aeronautical Engineering and a certified AWS Cloud Practitioner.
 - ☁️ Passionate about Cloud Computing and currently building hands-on projects using AWS, Linux, Git & GitHub, Python, and DevOps tools.
 - 🔍 Actively looking for entry-level roles in Cloud, DevOps, or Tech Support where I can apply my skills and grow in the tech industry.
+- 🛠️ Always eager to learn, build, and contribute to real-world tech solutions.
 - 📫 Reach me at **viishwaraj99@gmail.com**

 ---